-- 15.2.1 Fraud is understood to mean any deceit, the use of forged documents or any other deliberate irregularities in the preparation for and/or during the exams and evaluations and access and feedback moments.
-Also considered as fraud is the possession with the possibility of use of tools with which fraud may be committed (such as mobile phones and smart devices, etc.) even if such an infringement is recorded after the event. - 15.2.2 Plagiarism is considered a form of fraud.
-Amongst others the following is considered plagiarism: - a) literally copying, also in translation, a text or the structure of a text, tables, data etc. without crediting the source: - b) paraphrasing a substantial part of the contents or the tenor of a text (e.g. reasoning, argumentation), without crediting the source; - c) letting someone else write a text or a substantial part of it ('ghost writing'), which may appear a.o. from the oral explanation or defence by the student.
+15.2.1 Fraud is understood to mean:

+a) any deceit, the use of forged documents or any other deliberate irregularities in the preparation for and/or during the exams and evaluations and access and feedback moments;

+b) the possession with the possibility of use of tools with which fraud may be committed (such as mobile phones and smart devices, etc.) even if such an infringement is recorded after the event;

+c) the use of by tools (e.g. artificial intelligence) generated output in a way that makes it impossible for or hinders a lecturer to correctly evaluate the competences.

+15.2.2 Plagiarism is considered a form of fraud.
+Amongst others the following is considered plagiarism:

+a) literally copying, also in translation, a text or the structure of a text, tables, data etc. without adequately crediting the source;

+b) paraphrasing a substantial part of the contents or the tenor of a text (e.g. reasoning, argumentation), without adequately crediting the source;

+c) letting someone else write a text or a substantial part of it ('ghost writing'), which may appear a.o. from the oral explanation or defence by the student.

-'Crediting sources' is meant to refer to both published and unpublished sources.
+'Adequately crediting sources' is meant to refer to both published and unpublished sources, as prescribed within the training programme.